Taxation of foreign pension in Denmark

 Additionally, you must be able to document that all contributions correspond to the amount for which you received a deduction or exemption in the foreign country.

-The tax authorities are very strict regarding documentation requirements.
+Please note, the tax authorities are very strict regarding documentation requirements.

 Contact Us Today